Menstrie: Architecture and housing

+The remainder of the old village, containing a number of interesting early eighteenth century cottages, and a larger house known locally as Windsor Castle, were demolished in the mid-twentieth century under slum clearance legislation.
+The fragmentary ruins of the old mill, dating to 1642, can be seen by the burn behind the Scout Hall.

 In 1874, James Johnstone, one of the partners in the Elmbank Mill, had built for himself the Scottish baronial-style Broom Hall on the lower slope of Myreton Hill.
 It operated for a time as a private Boys School called Clifford Park.
 It was burned out in the 1940s and stood as an abandoned shell until 1985 when it was converted into a nursing home.
 It has since been refurbished and operates a restaurant and bar and is a popular wedding and event location.

 The war memorial was erected in 1922 and lists those killed in the World Wars.
 The bulk of those killed in the First World War were in the 7th Battalion Argyll and Sutherland Highlanders.
 In June 2016 a plaque was unveiled at the war memorial remembering the Polish soldiers who were stationed in the village.

 As a commuter village Menstrie has undergone a period of expansion since 2000, with new housing built to the west and south of the village.

 The firm responsible for maintenance of common areas around the new housing is currently (spring 2012) in dispute with an association of residents.
 The residents complain that: the maintenance work fails to meet standards stated in the deeds; that the charges are excessive; and that the company has resorted to excessively heavy-handed methods to extract payment, accusations the company rejects.